 Some scholarships and grants may be difficult to apply for and receive.
 As another alternative payment option, a person can look to people close by who may be willing to support them in recovery.

-Financial Support From Loved Ones
+Seeking Financial Support From Loved Ones For Treatment

 When considering payment options for drug rehab, a person should recognize loved ones likely want to help them get clean and sober.
 Addiction is a disease with the potential to damage families and relationships, and friends and family members may want to contribute to helping a person begin recovery and receive treatment.